A People Approach

 Where to start?

 The People Snapshot provides an easy to use self-assessment tool to help identify areas in which you are doing well and others areas that need your attention.
-Links to relevant resources will help you get started on your path to getting the best from the people on your farm.

 The ‘Navigator’ is a way of identifying how people issues infiltrate a dairy farm business.
 Rather than taking a ‘symptomatic’ approach to people issues, the ‘Navigator’ takes a holistic view.